Blog and newsNews

 What are the real consequences of wealth tax?

-One of my favorite things of working as an editor at Mundo is that I am constantly in touch with remarkable people from whom I learn a great deal: experts, lawyers, businesspeople, and writers.
+One of my favorite things about working as an editor at Mundo is that I am constantly in touch with remarkable people from whom I learn a great deal: experts, lawyers, business people, and writers.